ArtificialAnaleptic/MCP2/README.md

 * **Technical analysis** – hundreds of indicators with `pandas_ta` & `TA-Lib`.
 * **Interactive plots** – high-quality Plotly charts exported server-side (static PNG or interactive HTML).
 * **Async-first design** – built on `asyncio`, `aiohttp`, `httpx` & Playwright for maximum throughput.

-(this section AI-generated so beware of hype. new project would like to share and get comments, not extensively tested.
-Use it as a starting point, at your own risk.)
+- this section AI-generated so beware of hype.
+New project, would like to share and get comments, not extensively tested.
+Use it as a starting point, at your own risk.
 ---

 ## Quick Start